 Ground Traffic Control uses zones for several functions, including alerts and for filtering reports.
 A zone is either an area you define, or pre-loaded areas that outline US state boundaries.
 A zone can also be referred to as a Location of Interest or a Geo-fence.

 The Zones page lets you define custom areas, related parameters, and associated categories.
 For example, you can create custom zones around your maintenance facilities, vehicle depots, or any location where you anticipate vehicle activity on a regular basis.
 You can view existing zones, add, remove, and edit zones based on specific uses.

 To access Zones, from the main menu click Manage, then go to System Settings and click Zones.
-The Zones page appears in the default, aerial map view.

 In the top-right corner, click Filters to show/hide the right-side menu.
 Click one of the following tabs to define custom zone parameters.

 Use the Create tab to select a drawing tool, draw the zone boundaries on the map, and define a zone name and category.
 Or Click Manage Categories to add a new category for this zone.
 Create zones by drawing one of three shapes over a location on the map and saving it.

 On the Create tab, select one the drawing tools.
 You create zones by drawing one of three shapes over a location on the map and saving it.

 Zonar Systems suggests using the Polygon drawing tool.

 Prior to saving your zone, AVOID clicking on another tool.
 Clicking another tool will reset the map and erase your zone in progress.

 - Click the polygon drawing tool.